 Hard Brexit: there is no clear definition of a hard Brexit or a soft Brexit, and the context in which the terms are used matters.
 It is best to think of these two terms as the extreme ends of a continuum on which can be plotted varying degrees of closeness of the relationship between the UK and the EU following Brexit.

 The more doctrinaire of the supporters of the Leave campaign (led by the former Foreign Secretary Boris Johnson and the Environment Secretary Michael Gove - the Brexiteers) call for a complete break from the EU in terms of regulation and governance.
 For them "take back control" means control over borders and full sovereignty over legal and regulatory matters.
 A hard Brexit, at the very least, means leaving the single market (to avoid freedom of movement into Britain) and can also mean leaving the customs union (to allow Britain to negotiate its own FTAs).
 A hard Brexit also excludes committing to any form of alignment with the EU.
-A hard Brexit could also result in the UK leaving the EU without any deal at all.
-With the developments between May and July 2018, the hard Brexit camp appears to have splintered, between those willing to agree to any deal that delivers Brexit, with the expectation of ironing out details after the fact, and those wanting to nail down all the terms before departure.
+The hard Brexit camp some months ago splintered, between those willing to agree to any deal that delivers Brexit, with the expectation of ironing out details after the fact, and those wanting to nail down all the terms before departure.

-In the words of Boris Johnson, "What we need to do is something new and ambitious, which allows zero tariffs and frictionless trade, but still gives us that important freedom to decide our own regulatory framework, our own laws ..."
-This at the moment flies in the face of the EU27 position, in the words of

-Michel Barnier, that "there won't be any cherry-picking.
+In the words of Boris Johnson, "What we need to do is something new and ambitious, which allows zero tariffs and frictionless trade, but still gives us that important freedom to decide our own regulatory framework, our own laws ...."
+This, at the moment, flies in the face of the EU27 position, in the words of Michel Barnier, that "there won't be any cherry-picking.
 We won't mix up the various scenarios to create a specific one and accommodate [the wishes of the British], mixing for instance the advantages of the Norwegian model, member of the single market, with the simple requirements of the Canadian one."